Katokoda/OG_QML/README.md

 ## Modifications

+You can make modifications to the application only if you run it with Python.

 If you wish to change the Library of activities, you can edit the inputData/interpolation_2D_library.csv input file.
 There are other parameters that can be modified in params.py.
+There is also a choice that can be made by commenting/uncommenting return statements in Efficience.py.

+## Contact

-Please contact me at samuel.belisle@epfl.ch and/or samuel.belisle@alumni.epfl.ch for any details.
+Please contact me at samuel.belisle@epfl.ch (samuel.belisle@alumni.epfl.ch if after 2026) for any details.